imsalione/PythonFundamentals-Farsi/README.md

-# Daily-exercises
+## Daily-exercises
-This repository is created for my daily programming exercises.
+This repository was created using w3schools training methods for my personal practice as well as general use for learning in the JupyterNotebook environment.